Call or text anytime | 757.675.2541

 Ideally, you should start researching haulers 60 to 90 days before your move and book 30 to 60 days out.
 During peak moving seasons, especially in the summer, availability can become limited quickly.

 Yes.
 Hampton Roads has strong access to equine veterinary care, including advanced diagnostics and emergency services.
 Farriers, trainers, and bodywork providers are typically referral-based, so getting connected to a local network early is important.
-Reach out and we can connect with you trusted options.
+Reach out and we can connect with you trusted options through our partnership with Stable Adjacent.

 Beyond the house itself, you should evaluate zoning, acreage, pasture quality, drainage, fencing, barn condition, and trailer access.
-These factors can impact both your horse’s well-being and long-term usability of the property.
+These factors can impact both your horse’s well-being and long-term usability of the property, and we help you navigate all of that.

 Yes.
-If you're my client I can help connect you with local barns based on your discipline, preferences, and location, so you have a plan in place before your horse arrives.
+If you're my client I can help connect you with local barns based on your discipline, preferences, and location, so you have a plan in place before your horse arrives through our partnership with Stable Adjacent.

 If you are relocating with horses, I can help you line up properties, boarding options, and logistics so nothing gets missed.
 The goal is to create a plan that works for both you and your horses from day one.